mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

   cd ~/catkin_ws
   ```

-  Then, rebuild MAVROS, `catkin build`
+  Then, build your workspace using `catkin build`

 * [Nuttx based Hardware](https://dev.px4.io/en/setup/dev_env_linux_ubuntu.html#nuttx-based-hardware).
 Go through all installation instructions.
-If you get some messages about not found directorires, ignore it.
+If you get some messages about not found directorires, ignore them!

 * Install QGroundcotrol from [here](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html#ubuntu-linux).
 Use the AppImage option.